markdown-extended/manifest/mde-manifest.md

 -   the top or bottom sides of the document
 -   a blank line ([§§](#A5))

+So the rule here is that for any block of content that CAN be written on multiple-lines, it MUST be written with blank lines before AND after.
+Basically, this is not the case for "ATX" titles ([§§](#C5a)) and horizontal rules ([§§](#C4)).

+**Note:** This MAY increase readability of the content as it will separate each block clearly.

 Any block of content MUST allow any other syntax's rule to be used and interpreted.
 This can create some nested indentations as described at [§§](#A6).